Giving birth is a major, life-changing experience, and a C-section procedure is itself a major abdominal and pelvic surgery. For…

-This is exactly why I love training these populations of women and why they have stolen my heart.
-Although I don’t know what it feels like to be pregnant, I am fascinated by watching the transitions these women go through physically, mentally, and emotionally.
+That is exactly why I love training this population of women, and why they have stolen my heart.
+Although I don’t know what it feels like to be pregnant, I am fascinated by watching the transitions these women experience physically, mentally, and emotionally.
 There are so many facets to supporting the body through pregnancy and preparing it for labour and delivery.

-My role is to offer women the guidance through strength training to keep their changing bodies as strong, stable, and as comfortable as possible – for as long as possible.
+My role is to offer women the guidance through strength training to keep their changing bodies as strong, stable, and comfortable as possible—for as long as possible.
 Best of all, prenatal exercise sets them up for a speedy postpartum recovery, and gets them back to feeling strong and powerful in the gym, and in their brand new life as a Mom.

-If you’ve done any Google researching on the best ways to exercise in pregnancy, you know there are some seriously “out there” recommendations.
-A quick search will tell you not to lift anything heavier than your purse, only do prenatal yoga, absolutely do not start any new exercise program in pregnancy and, the most outrageous one I’ve heard so far, stop ALL abdominal exercises.
+If you’ve done any amount of research on the internet about the best ways to exercise in pregnancy, you know there are some seriously “out there” recommendations.
+A quick search will tell you not to lift anything heavier than your purse, only do prenatal yoga, absolutely do not start any new exercise program in pregnancy and, the most outrageous one I’ve heard so far, stop all abdominal exercises.